A flexible and tax-efficient way to save

 The biggest benefit of a Stocks & Shares ISA is that there’s:

-• no income tax
+• no income tax on income that’s paid to you

 You should be aware that the money you put in will be at risk and you might get back less than you invested.
 You should only invest if you have sufficient emergency funds set aside to cover necessary expenses.